Doctor insights on:

 Tooth infection?: Symptoms of any infection are those due to the body's attempts to fight the disease and this creates inflammation.
 That includes swelling, tenderness, pain, fever, redness, change in tissue so that it becomes hard to the touch.
 Sorry but do not know what a "sealed nerve" is. ...Read moreSee 1 more doctor answer

 Can sinus infection as a result of bad wisdom tooth removal job lead to brain infection?
 Is there barrier between the sinus and one's brain?

 Unlikely: If your upper wisdom teeth were removed, there is a possibility of communication with the floor of your maxillary sinuses.
 These will extend up to the lower portion of your eye socket.
 To get to your brain, it must then extend to your ethmoid sinuses or sphenoid sinuses.
 As such, extension to your brain is unlikely. ...Read moreSee 3 more doctor answers

 Viral meningitis lke: The symptoms of this are probably like those of any viral meningitis, and consist of fever, headache, nausea, vomiting, malaise, anorexia, abdominal pain and diarrhea.
 This could also have CSF lymphocytes, higher protein, and glucose.
 This usually just needs supportive care.
 If the brain itself is involved, there can be altered consciousness, seizures, and focal neurologic findings. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Symptoms of tooth infection spreading to brain

-- Symptoms of blood poisoning from tooth
+- Symptoms of a brain infection from sinus infection

 - What are the symptoms if my tooth infection has spread to my brain?